 Setting Maxillary anterior teeth in wax for try in Importance of proper Anteroposterior positioning of the anterior teeth Setting mandibular anterior teeth in the wax for try in Horizontal overlap Preliminary arrangement of Posterior teeth Orientation of occlusal plane tentative buccolingual position of the posterior teeth tentative arch form of the posterior teeth Setting posterior teeth for try in guidelines for centric occlusion esthetics and leverage 4.
-Perfection and verification of jaw relation records Verifying Vertical Dimension Verifying the centric relation Intraoral observation of intercuspation .
-Intraoral interocclusal records Extra oral articulator method Creating Facial And Functional Harmony With Anterior Teeth Anatomy of natural appearance and facial expression normal facial landmarks maintaining facial support and neuromuscular balance Basic guides to developing facial and functional harmony preliminary selection of the anterior teeth horizontal orientation of the anterior teeth vertical orientation of the anterior teeth harmony in the general composition of anterior teeth refinement of individual tooth positions concept of harmony with sex personality and age of the patient correlating esthetics and incisal guidance Patient acceptance of arrangement of anterior teeth 1 hour 5.
-Completion of the try in : Eccentric Jaw relation adjustment, establishing the posterior palatal seal Protrusive and lateral relations Controlling factors of movement Eccentric relation records Establishing the posterior palatal seal Arranging posterior teeth for functional harmony Importance of occlusion Maintenance of the arches Maintenance of the arches Maintenance of occlusal harmony differences in artificial occlusion and natural occlusion rational for arranging posterior teeth in Temporomandibular joint disturbances Factors of Centric occlusion Critical components in arranging posterior teeth Laws protrusive occlusion 2 hours
+Perfection and verification of jaw relation records Verifying Vertical Dimension Verifying the centric relation Intraoral observation of intercuspation.
+Intraoral interocclusal records Extra oral articulator method Creating Facial And Functional Harmony With Anterior Teeth Anatomy of natural appearance and facial expression normal facial landmarks maintaining facial support and neuromuscular balance Basic guides to developing facial and functional harmony preliminary selection of the artificial teeth horizontal orientation of the anterior teeth vertical orientation of the anterior teeth phonetics in the orientation of the anterior teeth inclination of the anterior teeth harmony in the general composition of anterior teeth refinement of individual tooth positions concept of harmony with sex personality and age of the patient correlating esthetics and incisal guidance Patient acceptance of arrangement of anterior teeth 1 hour 5.
+Completion of the try in: Eccentric Jaw relation adjustment, establishing the posterior palatal seal Protrusive and lateral relations Controlling factors of movement Eccentric relation records Establishing the posterior palatal seal Arranging posterior teeth for functional harmony Importance of occlusion Maintenance of the arches Maintenance of occlusal harmony differences in artificial occlusion and natural occlusion rational for arranging posterior teeth in Temporomandibular joint disturbances Factors of Centric occlusion Critical components in arranging posterior teeth Laws protrusive occlusion 2 hours

-Laws of lateral occlusion Occlusal schemes used in complete dentures for the edentulous patients - Anatomic teeth - Non anatomic teeth - Other tooth forms Techniques for arranging cusped teeth in Balanced occlusion techniques for arranging cuspless teeth in occlusion.
-Appearance and Functional Harmony of Denture Bases materials used for denture bases - Acrylic Resin - Metal formation and preparation of the mold packing the mold preserving the orientation relations construction of remounting casts completing the rehabilitation of the patient dentists evaluations patients evaluations friends evaluations friends evaluations elimination of basal surface errors errors in occlusion interocclusal records for remounting dentures interocclusal record of centric relation remounting the mandibular denture verifying centric relation Phonetics - Production of voice and Articulation of sounds Position of teeth and phonetics Neutral, Zone, Relief Processing errors - Reasons and care Selective grinding Remount and correction of occlusal discrepancies Prosthesis - Insertion 6.
-Patient instructions , after care and recall and management of patient complaints protrusive inter occlusal record alternative use of plaster inter occlusal records advantages of balanced occlusion in complete dentures special instructions to the patient individuality of patients appearance with new dentures mastication with new dentures speaking with new dentures oral hygiene with dentures adjustments adjustments adjustments adjustments relaxed to the Denture bases subsequent oral examinations and treatments 1 hour
+Laws of lateral occlusion

+Occlusal schemes used in complete dentures for the edentulous patients

+- Anatomic teeth

+- Non anatomic teeth

+- Other tooth forms

+Techniques for arranging cusped teeth in Balanced occlusion techniques for arranging cuspless teeth in occlusion.

+Appearance and Functional Harmony of Denture Bases materials used for denture bases formation and preparation of the mold packing the mold preserving the orientation relations construction of remounting casts completing the rehabilitation of the patient dentists evaluations patients evaluations friends evaluations elimination of basal surface errors errors in occlusion interocclusal records for remounting dentures interocclusal record of centric relation remounting the mandibular denture verifying centric relation

+- Acrylic Resin - Metal

+Phonetics - Production of voice and Articulation of sounds

+Position of teeth and phonetics

+Neutral, Zone, Relief

+Processing errors - Reasons and care

+Selective grinding

+Remount and correction of occlusal discrepancies

+Prosthesis - Insertion

+6. Patient instructions, after care and recall and management of patient complaints protrusive inter occlusal record alternative use of plaster inter occlusal records advantages of balanced occlusion in complete dentures special instructions to the patient

+- individuality of patients

+- appearance with new dentures

+- mastication with new dentures

+- speaking with new dentures

+- oral hygiene with dentures

+Maintaining the comfort and health of the oral cavity in a rehabilitated edentulous patient

+Post Insertion Adjustments

+- adjustments relaxed to the occlusion

+- adjustments relaxed to the Denture bases

+- subsequent oral examinations and treatments

+1 hour